tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 	  }
    ```
 5. Change the `url` value from `http://petstore.swagger.io/v2/swagger.json` to the following: `"swagger.yaml";`.
+6. Drag the **swagger.yaml** file that you created earlier into the same directory as the index.html file you just edited.

-6. The Mashape API also requires a header authorization, so you'll need to make another change.
+7. The Mashape API also requires a header authorization, so you'll need to make another change.
 Scroll down the index.html file until you find the `addApiKeyAuthorization` function:

    ```js
       function addApiKeyAuthorization(){